ReadyResearchers-2023-24/syllabus/cmpsc-610-spring-syllabus.md

   Final revisions to senior thesis document.

 - **May 3 at 11:59 PM**: Submit the final version of senior thesis as a tagged release in the document's GitHub repository.
+Upload the final PDF of your thesis to DSpace.

 ### Detailed Description